 - Position: Chair in Human Resources Management

-- Areas of expertise: HR Analytics; job quality; subjective wellbeing at work; employee engagement; meaningful work; healthcare workforce.
+- Areas of expertise: HR Analytics; AI and algorithmic management in HR; job quality and subjective wellbeing at work; healthcare workforce.

 - Email: A.Charlwood@leeds.ac.uk

 - Website: Twitter | Googlescholar | ORCID

 After reading History at the University of Liverpool, Andy gained an MSc and PhD from the Industrial Relations Department of the London School of Economics.
 Andy began his academic career as a lecturer in HRM at the University of Kent in 2001, moving to Leeds for the first time as lecturer in HRM and Industrial Relations in 2003.
 He has has also held the posts of senior lecturer at the universities of Warwick, York and professor of HRM at Loughborough University, re-joining Leeds in September 2016.
 He was Head of the Work and Employment Relations Division from February 2017 to July 2020.